johnt777/Hotel-APP/README.md

 # My API service would have been called expedia.sevice.js but I didn't get to make that file.
 The backend was my main concern and I ran into errors editing the front-end.
 This git push was my most dependable version.

-# Should have pushed o mlabs
+# Should have pushed to mlabs
 hotel dummy data in hotel-data.json